ace-lab/pl-utils/README.md

 # pl-utils: *nix command-line utilities for working with PrairieLearn content

 These require Ruby 2 or 3 to be installed.
+Saying `gem install pl-utils` will get you the following executables:

 `pl-tag {add|remove|set} tag1,tag2,tag3 file1.json file2.json`